Career Planning Services

 Akron Law School's Clinical Program - extensive opportunities for student participation in a wide variety of hands-on, practical Clinical Programs.
 For further information on UA Law's clinical programs, please click here.

 The Alumni Career Connection - our monthly alumni e-mail job newsletter.
 The Alumni Career Connection is published and e-mailed to all "subscribing" alumni on the 15th of every month or the following business day, if the 15th falls on a weekend.
-For your free subscription to the Alumni Career Connection, please contact the Law Career Planning Office at 330-972-5321 or email@example.com.
+For your free subscription to the Alumni Career Connection, please contact the Law Career Services Office at 330-972-5321 or email@example.com.